sensu/sensu-docs/content/sensu-core/1.0/reference/filters.md

 ### Built-in Filters - check_dependencies {#built-in-filters-check-dependencies}

 The `check_dependencies` filter is included in every install of Sensu.
-This filter can be applied to a handler using the "filter" or "filters" handler definition attribute.
+This filter can be applied to a handler using the "filters" handler definition attribute.
 The `check_dependencies` filter matches events when an event already exists, enabling the user to reduce notification noise, only being notified for the "root cause" of a given failure.